William Fiennes, 1st Viscount Saye and Sele: 1630s politics

 Leading puritans, including John Pym, who were members of the Providence Island Company met Saye at Broughton Castle to coordinate their opposition to the King.
 On several occasions, Saye outwitted the advisers of Charles I by his strict compliance with legal forms, earning him the nickname "old subtlety".

 Although Saye resisted the levy of ship money, he accompanied Charles on his march against the Scots in 1639; but, with only one other peer, he refused to take the oath binding him to fight for the king "to the utmost of my power and hazard of my life".
 Then Charles I sought to win his favour by making him a Privy Councillor and Master of the Court of Wards.

+He was the uncle and patron of Henry Parker whose early works are close to Saye's direct political concerns.

 Civil War and Restoration

-When the Civil War broke out, however, Saye was on the committee of safety, was made Lord Lieutenant of Gloucestershire, Oxfordshire and Cheshire, and raised a regiment that occupied Oxford.
-He was a member of the committee of both kingdoms; was mainly responsible for passing the self-denying ordinance through the House of Lords; and in 1647 stood up for the army in its struggle with the parliament.
+When the Civil War broke out, however, Saye was on the committee of safety.
+He was appointed as Lord Lieutenant of Gloucestershire, Oxfordshire and Cheshire, and raised a regiment that briefly occupied Oxford.
+However, "during his brief occupation of the city he neglected to fortify it against the king, fearing to anger the university" and the Royalists seized Oxford shortly afterwards.

+Saye was a member of the committee of both kingdoms; was mainly responsible for passing the self-denying ordinance through the House of Lords; and in 1647 stood up for the army in its struggle with the parliament.